 Looks like he’s fixin’ to make hisself some taters.

-other spellings: whatnaworld, what-in-the-world, what in the world, whutnaworld, whut in the world, whutnawhirl, and whatnawhirl
+variations: whatnaworld, what-in-the-world, what in the world, whutnaworld, whut in the world, whutnawhirl, whatnawhirl

 ★ When you hear "whatnaworld" in these parts, it means the speaker’s brain is still tryin’ to catch up with what their eyes just saw. ★